Mimik Studio: Automating Phonetic Transcription for Speech-Language Pathologists

-Goal: Design a complete, high-fidelity prototype of Mimik’s end-to-end user experience and prepare the team for usability testing and clinical trial readiness.
+Design a complete, high-fidelity prototype of Mimik’s end-to-end user experience preparing the team for usability testing and clinical trials.

 Project Deep Dive